Grades K–12 Financial Literacy ResourcesResources for individuals interested in financial literacy for kindergarten through grade twelve students.

 This electronic resource library for kindergarten through grade twelve (K–12) provides links to programs that are appropriate for use in the classroom or at home as a resource for students, teachers, and parents who want to increase financial literacy.
 This is a partial list of the wide universe of resources available to the public.
 To submit a financial literacy program for consideration to be included in this electronic resource library, please contact the Professional Learning Innovations Office at PLIO@cde.ca.gov.

 Most of the resources listed on these pages are already available digitally, or can be adapted for distance learning.
-The below sites also provide ongoing support for teaching History-Social Science (HSS) subjects from home, a central location for information on California’s Novel Coronavirus (COVID-19) response, and general California Department of Education (CDE) resources to support distance learning.
+The below sites also provide specific ongoing support for teaching History-Social Science (HSS) subjects in a distance learning environment.

 CDE Distance Learning